ProfVal Experts & Discipline Coverage

 The H-3 visa can be approved for the length of time needed for the worker to complete the training program, although no more than two years are normally permitted (Source)

 The visa holder can work only for the employer that admitted him or her to the training program and acted as petitioner / sponsor for the H-3 visa.
 The H-3 visa can be approved for the length of time needed for the worker to complete the training program, although no more than two years are normally permitted.
 The H-3 visa holder and family can travel in and out of the U.S. or remain in the U.S. continuously while the H-3 visa is valid, though spouses and children may not accept employment in the United States and children are expected to attend school.

 How does ProfVal help?

-An H-3 Expert Opinion Letter from ProfVal helps to provide the requested evidence in order to prevent an RFE, or to aid in responding to an RFE letter by working with a disciplined expert to examine and describe the structure and purpose of a given training program, then to indicate the reasons why such training cannot be obtained in the beneficiary’s home country and why it is necessary for them to be trained in the United States.
+An H-3 Expert Opinion Letter from ProfVal helps to provide the requested evidence in order to prevent an RFE, or to aid in responding to an RFE letter by working with a disciplined expert to examine and describe the structure and purpose of a given training program, then to indicate: i) that the training program meets H-3 requirements and ii) why such training cannot be obtained in the beneficiary’s home country and why it is necessary for them to be trained in the United States